 As a patient who is admitted to the hospital, you have these additional rights:

-- to allow family members, friend or other individuals to be present with you for emotional support.
+to allow family members, friends, or other individuals to be present with you for emotional support.

 To protect your rights as a patient, this hospital is obligated to: